 Concussions have been receiving greater attention as both medical researchers and the general public have come to recognize the serious risk of developing permanent problems when they go untreated.
-Professional athletes have been in the spotlight, but awareness has grown at the high school and college levels as well.
+While professional athletes have always been in the spotlight, awareness has grown at the high school and college levels as well.

 Beginning next year, concussion training will be mandatory for public school coaches here in Indiana.
 Even in youth sports leagues for small children, coaches and parents are now often receiving training on how to prevent concussions on the field and how to recognize the signs when an athlete suffers one.
 Treatment has improved, and it’s now common to pull athletes off the field after a suspected concussion, when in years past they would have “toughed it out” and risked further injury by continuing to play.

 While concussions (a type of traumatic brain injury, or TBI) have been known to be a serious problem for generations, most sports-related head injuries haven’t been considered a major concern prior to the last decade or so.
 It’s very easy to imagine that many adults, now in their thirties, forties, and beyond, suffered undocumented injuries on the field when they were young.

 Many of them still feel the lingering impact.
 Nearly one-third of those surveyed indicated that they had experienced long-term effects, including headaches, concentration and memory problems, and balance or coordination problems.

 The numbers were collected as part of a survey conducted by Truven Health Analytics and National Public Radio (NPR), and they aren’t meant to be scientific.
 Subjects were polled and asked to self-report whether they’d ever had a concussion.
 They were then queried on how many concussions they’d had, whether they had sought treatment, whether there was any permanent damage, and a number of other points.